 Strong relationships and long-term partnerships mean the numbers stack up.

-Since McKenzie Douglas was established in 2000, we have built robust and enduring relationships with many of our clients, including world-leading blue chip organisations.
+Since McKenzie Douglas was established in 2000, we have built robust and enduring relationships with many of our clients, including world-leading blue-chip organisations.
 Time and again, they commission McKenzie Douglas as their first resource for the recruitment of their key legal personnel.
 Because we understand their culture, their business needs and appreciate the structure and operations of their existing teams, we make the placement of suitable candidates an efficient and effective process.

-Within the past two years alone, McKenzie Douglas have placed fourteen lawyers into an expanding and highly specialised in-house legal department who operate on a global level.
+In one year alone, McKenzie Douglas have placed fourteen lawyers into an expanding and highly specialised in-house legal department who operate on a global level.
 Their technical specifications have varied significantly according to assignment and business division, but we have successfully filled every position we’ve been instructed on.

 Quite simply, the numbers speak for themselves.